skip to content

 00:16:45 - Anthony Campolo

-All right, which is cool because it's going to be interesting.
-But anyway, so the first thing we're going to do.
-Do you have yarn?
+All right, which is cool, because it's going to be interesting.
+But anyway, the first thing we're going to do... do you have Yarn?

 00:16:50 - Nick Taylor

-Yeah, I've got yarn.
+Yeah, I've got Yarn.
 Let me just switch to coding view here.
-And because it's the first time I've streamed with a guest in a while on my new Mac with a widescreen, everything's completely different.
+Because it's the first time I've streamed with a guest in a while on my new Mac with a widescreen, everything's completely different.
 We might get a little Inception here for one split second, but that's all good.
 Yeah, there we go.
 That's what I thought.
 Okay, let's do this.
-Yeah, there's the inception I was waiting for.
-All right, Kit Infinite scroll.
-All right, so we got Redwood here and all right, let's go to VS code.
+Yeah, there's the Inception I was waiting for.
+All right, Kit infinite scroll.
+All right, so we got Redwood here.
+All right, let's go to VS Code.
 All right, cool, cool.
 You see my screen?
 Okay, I zoomed in a bit.

 00:17:28 - Anthony Campolo